mcaliman/mcaliman.github.io/_posts/en/Python/2023-04-24-python-backup-script-2.md

 I am very satisfied with the final result.
 My new Python scripts are much easier to use and maintain than my old ones.

-Python script to zip GlassFish logs and archive them by year and month.
-The script deletes the files after zipping them.
+Below is a Python script to zip GlassFish logs and archive them by year and month.
+The script deletes the original files after archiving.

 ```python